syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Getting-Started.md

 ![ColorPickerPalette with more color panel](Getting-Started_images/MoreColorWindow.gif)

+N> We can show or hide all color panels.
+Refer the [Dealing with ColorPickerPalette](https://help.syncfusion.com/wpf/color-picker-palette/dealing-with-colorpickerpalette) page that explains the panel visibility support.

-Click [here]() to download the sample that showcases features and  different type color items with its panel visibility customization.
+Click [here](https://github.com/SyncfusionExamples/syncfusion-color-picker-palette-wpf-examples/tree/master/Samples/ColorPickerPalatte) to download the sample that showcases different type of color items with its panel visibility customization.